-In the cold morning we set off downhill down the PCT.
+In the cold morning we set off downhill on the PCT.
 Ken spotted a mule deer from a distance only a hunter could see, grazing in the meadow below us.
-At 1.7 the trail splits onto the River Trail.
-Aspens were lighting up yellow giving an fall vibrancy to the land.
-The seven miles to have only 1495’ of elevation gain making for a very pleasant hike.
-After branching onto the Shadow Lake Trail, we climbed the few granite switchbacks, following the Shadow Creek up to Shadow Lake, a fantastic Sierra Lake with huge mountain views.
-We stopped for a smoke and some trail mix on a long rock reaching out into the lake.
-There was a perfect view of our goals to the right.
+At mile 1.7, the trail splits onto the River Trail.
+Aspens were glowing yellow, giving a vibrancy of autumn to the landscape.
+The trail gains less than 1500’ over its seven miles making for a very pleasant hike.
+After branching onto the Shadow Lake Trail, we climbed the few granite switchbacks, following the Shadow Creek up to Shadow Lake, a fantastic alpine lake with huge views of the following day’s objectives.
+We stopped for a smoke and some trail mix on a long rock reaching out into the lake, sizing up our challenge.

-The second leg to Ediza Lake was gorgeous along the creek cascading over heaves of granite into wide baths, past golden meadows, through Jeffrey pine groves and under jutting mountains.
+The second leg to Ediza Lake was gorgeous, tracing along the creek cascading over granite blocks into wide baths, past golden meadows, through Jeffrey pine groves and under jutting rock.
 The trail was level and we moved quickly.
-As we got toward Ediza Lake we passed a couple with their dogs on a day hike.
+As we got toward the lake we passed a couple with their dogs on a day hike.
 The man was a tough looking local with a firefighter’s mustache and two pretty huskies.
 He noticed the ice axes on our packs.